hathibelagal-dev/instantpolyglot/docs/eng/Chinese.md

 - 凤 (fèng, phoenix) symbolizes beauty and the empress
   Example: 凤凰涅槃 (fènghuáng niè pán) - to rise from the ashes (literally: the phoenix is reborn from the fire)

-- 梅兰竹菊 (méi lán zhú jú) - plum blossom, orchid, bamboo, and chrysanthemum, known as the "Four Gentlemen" in Chinese art, each symbolizing different virtues
+- 梅兰竹菊 (méi lán zhú jú) - plum blossom, orchid, bamboo, and chrysanthemum, known as the “Four Gentlemen” in Chinese art, each symbolizing different virtues

 ### Business and Professional Language